 Behind the tremendous number of albums churned out by up-and-coming artists each year are the recording studios in and around Athens that perfect and preserve their work.
-Chase Park Transduction, The Glow Recording Studio, Pigpen Studios and Full Moon Studio stay busy year-round.
-Tweed Recording Audio Production School, a world-class facility that opened downtown last year, aims to train the next generation of audio professionals.
+Chase Park Transduction, The Glow Recording Studio, Pigpen Studios, Full Moon Studio and several others stay busy year-round.
+Tweed Recording Audio Production School, a world-class facility located downtown, aims to train the next generation of audio professionals.

 9. If You Like It, Buy It

 When Kindercore Vinyl opened in 2017, it became the only vinyl record manufacturing facility in the state and one of only a handful in the country.
 Peruse the collections at Wuxtry Records and Low Yo Yo Stuff Records, which both offer a wide variety of classic and new releases sold by super-knowledgeable clerks.
-Shadebeast Records, which specializes in heavy metal, punk and noise, recently relocated to a new storefront on Chase Street, while Secret Sounds, a vintage collector’s dream, is operating a virtual storefront for the time being.
+Located inside of Lexington Vintage, The Record Booth is a hot spot for vintage vinyl and new arrivals every week.
+Shadebeast Records, which specializes in heavy metal, punk and noise, recently relocated to a new storefront on Chase Street, while Secret Sounds is operating a virtual storefront for the time being.